-- BMR units must be distributed throughout project and integrated with the market rate units rather than separated from the market rate units and/or concentrated together within one location within the project. - The floor area of each BMR unit must be at least 75 percent of average floor area of the market rate units. - Housing type (e.g., detached single-family home, rowhouse) for the BMR units must be the same as the predominant market rate housing type within the project.
+- BMR units must be distributed throughout project and integrated with the market rate units rather than separated from the market rate units and/or concentrated together within one location within the project. - The floor area of each BMR unit must be at least 75 percent of average floor area of the market rate units.
+Consider, as an alternative, a table based on either bedroom count or square footage> - Housing type (e.g., detached single-family home, rowhouse) for the BMR units must be proportionate to the market rate housing type within the project.
 For example, if the majority of market units in a project are detached single-family homes, the BMR units must also be detached-single family homes.
+Duets are allowed in single-family detached neighborhoods where allowed by the Zoning Code (e.g., R-1 7,000 and R-1 9,000) and may be the BMR unit(s).